laravel/docs/billing.md

         'chat-plan',
     ])->create($paymentMethod);

-Now the customer will have two plans on their `default` subscription.
-Both plans will be charged for on their respective billing intervals.
-You can also use the `quantity` method to indicate the specific quantity for each plan:
+In the example above, the customer will have two plans attached to their `default` subscription.
+Both plans will be charged on their respective billing intervals.
+If necessary, you may use the `quantity` method to indicate a specific quantity for each plan:

     $user = User::find(1);